AidenKing27/WorkloadProject2025-AJB/README.md

 - [ ] Update workload table to directly assign term instead of assigning term to course, remove term from course table (Aiden)
 	- [ ] Update the WorkloadForm to include this dropdown to select Term (Aiden)

-- [ ] Display subtotals per program and grand totals for faculty member (to determine category) apply this for the Faculty Workload Page (?)
+- [ ] Display subtotals per program and grand totals for faculty member (to determine category) apply this for the Faculty Workload Page (Josh)

-- [ ] Display entire grand total of all workload hours per program on the Program Dashboard (?)
+- [ ] Display entire grand total of all workload hours per program on the Program Dashboard (Aiden)

-- [ ] Fix functionality for CSV exporting from each respective dashboard (?)
+- [ ] Fix functionality for CSV exporting from each respective dashboard (Balkaran)

 - [ ] Add a Course Dashboard page?
 (Balkaran)

-- [ ] Display all Faculty in a respective Program on the Program Dashboard (add to other dashboards?) (?)
+- [ ] Display all Faculty in a respective Program on the Program Dashboard (add to other dashboards?)
+(Josh)

 # Back Burner: